Does your child struggle to access healthcare, such as doctor, dentist or hospital appointments?

 If you would like more information, or would like to book a one to one appointment, please use the form on the One To One page of this website.

-We have pulled together some key resources to try to support you and to help prepare for a situation where that might happen, to help things go as smoothly as possible.
+We have pulled together some key resources to try to support you and to help prepare for a situation where your child might need to access healthcare, to help things go as smoothly as possible.

 It is a good idea to make a “Healthcare Passport” for your child, that they can take with them whenever they need to go to the doctors or into hospital.

 There are some good examples of different versions online.
-Try this Editable Hospital Passport or this one which was developed by PinPoint in Cambs in partnership with Addenbrookes Hospital.
+In Hertfordshire this Children’s My Healthcare Passport has been developed in partnership with parents.
+Alternatively, try this Editable Hospital Passport or this one which was developed by PinPoint in Cambs in partnership with Addenbrookes Hospital.

 This excellent post from Steph’s Two Girls blog covers a number of aspects of preparing for a hospital stay, and includes some good templates for hospital passports